 The National Planning Policy Framework (NPPF) revised in July 2018 is particularly relevant to our work.
 One of its key principles is that planning authorities should actively manage patterns of growth to make the fullest possible use of public transport, walking and cycling.
 In Section 8 -Promoting healthy and safe communities, paragrah 91 calls for "easy pedestrian and cycle connections", and paragraph 98 says "Planning policies and decisions should protect and enhance public rights of way and access, including taking opportunities to provide better facilities for users, for example by adding links to existing rights of way networks including National Trails".
 In Section 9 on Promoting sustainable transport, paragraph 110 recommends "applications for development should give priority first to pedestrian and cycle movements".
 Local plans should therefore support claims for improvements in rights of way.

 We need more volunteers in this area to check and respond to local planning applications.
+Phil Escritt explains in this June 19 Stile article how improvements to the footpath network can be achieved through the planning system.

 Planning authorities are required to draw up development plans in accordance with the NPPF and (for London Boroughs) the Mayor’s London Plan.
 Planning law requires that applications for planning permission must be decided in accordance with these development plans.
 Local planning authorities have to consult on these development plans, so Ramblers volunteers have the chance to check that these plans reflect the key policies within the NPPF which protect rights of way, open space and access.